-VI.B.4.c).(1) management of their time before, during, and after clinical assignments; and, (Outcome) VI.B.4.c).(2) recognition of impairment, including from illness, fatigue, and substance use, in themselves, their peers, and other members of the health care team.
-(Outcome) VI.B.4.d) commitment to lifelong learning; (Outcome) VI.B.4.e) monitoring of their patient care performance improvement indicators; and, (Outcome) VI.B.4.f) accurate reporting of clinical and educational work hours, patient outcomes, and clinical experience data.
-(Outcome) VI.B.5.
+VI.B.4.c).(1) management of their time before, during, and after clinical assignments; and, (Outcome)

+VI.B.4.c).(2) recognition of impairment, including from illness, fatigue, and substance use, in themselves, their peers, and other members of the health care team.
+(Outcome)

+commitment to lifelong learning: (Outcome) VI.B.4.d)

+monitoring of their patient care performance improvement VI.B.4.e)

+indicators; and, (Outcome)

+VI.B.4.f) accurate reporting of clinical and educational work hours, patient outcomes, and clinical experience data.
+(Outcome)

+VI.B.5.
 All fellows and faculty members must demonstrate responsiveness to patient needs that supersedes self-interest.
-This includes the

-- VI.B.5.

-All fellows and faculty members must demonstrate responsiveness to patient needs that supersedes self-interest.
 This includes the recognition that under certain circumstances, the best interests of the patient may be served by transitioning that patient's care to another qualified and rested provider.
+(Outcome)

-(Outcome) - VI.B.6.
+VI.B.6.
 Programs, in partnership with their Sponsoring Institutions, must provide a professional, equitable, respectful, and civil environment that is free from discrimination, sexual and other forms of harassment, mistreatment, abuse, or coercion of students, fellows, faculty, and staff.
+(Core)

-(Core) - VI.B.7.
+VI.B.7.
 Programs, in partnership with their Sponsoring Institutions, should have a process for education of fellows and faculty regarding unprofessional behavior and a confidential process for reporting, investigating, and addressing such concerns.
+(Core)

+VI.C.
+Well-Being

-(Core) - VI.C.
-Well-Being requires that physicians retain the joy in medicine while managing their own real life stresses.
+Psychological, emotional, and physical well-being are critical in the development of the competent, caring, and resilient physician and require proactive attention to life inside and outside of medicine.
+Well-being requires that physicians retain the joy in medicine while managing their own real life stresses.
 Self-care and responsibility to support other members of the health care team are important components of professionalism; they are also skills that must be modeled, learned, and nurtured in the context of other aspects of fellowship training.

-Psychological, emotional, and physical well-being are critical in the development of the competent, caring, and resilient physician and require proactive attention to life inside and outside of medicine.
-Well-being